 Methamphetamine, more commonly known as meth, is an illicit stimulant sold as both a powder and a rock form.
-Meth is incredibly addictive and begins to work its dark magic on users almost instantaneously.
-Meth became a popular drug of choice in the early 2000s.
-Meth labs run out of kitchens in unsuspecting houses and broken down trailers resting in dusty deserts began to be discovered all over the country.
+Meth became a popular drug of choice in the early 2000s and it shows no signs of decline.
 Clubgoers, homeless persons, and curious teenagers alike took to the drug for the euphoric rush and energy it provided.
-However, these drugs can easily turn from dangerous to deadly without the help of meth rehab treatment.
-In this article, we will take a deep dive into how meth affects users as well as the short-term and long-term effects of meth abuse.
+However, these drugs can easily turn from dangerous to deadly without the help of meth addiction treatment.
+To help you better understand this drug, let’s look at the side effects of meth abuse over the short and long term.

 What is Methamphetamine?